jiegec/kb/docs/hardware/sdram.en.md

 1. low cost, each 1 bit cell requires only one CMOS transistor
 2. complex interface, you need to activate a row before accessing data, and then read the data in the row
-3. the controller is also complex and requires periodic memory refreshes
+3. the controller is also complex and requires periodic memory refreshing
 4. large capacity, because the row and column multiplexed address lines, a single memory module can achieve GB level capacity

 ## Standards